pyOpenSci/software-peer-review/_sources/our-process/policies.md.txt

 status will be revisited every 3 months.
 If after one year there has been no movement on the review, the issue will be closed.

+(post-review-process)=
 ## After acceptance: package ownership and maintenance

-Package authors are expected to maintain and develop their software and retain ownership of it after acceptance into pyOpenSci, as per the peer review agreement acknowledged upon submission.
+Package authors are expected to maintain and develop their software and retain ownership of it after acceptance into pyOpenSci, according to the peer review agreement acknowledged upon submission.
 This maintenance commitment should last for at least two years.
-The pyOpenSci team will not interfere with day-to-day tool maintenance unless explicitly added as collaborators.
+The pyOpenSci team will not interfere with day-to-day tool maintenance unless someone in the community is explicitly added as a project collaborator.

 If you need to step down from maintaining your accepted pyOpenSci package, please promptly notify the pyOpenSci Editor-in-Chief or Software Review Lead.